iptag/jimeng-api/README.md

 **Supported Models**:
 - `nanobananapro`: Only supported on the international site, supporting `ratio` and `resolution`.
 - `nanobanana`: Only supported on the international site.
+- `jimeng-4.1`: Only supported on the domestic site, supports all 2k/4k ratios and intelligent_ratio.
 - `jimeng-4.0`: Supported on both domestic and international sites.
 - `jimeng-3.1`: Only supported on the domestic site.
 - `jimeng-3.0`: Supported on both domestic and international sites.